All Episodes

 Somebody had to get the idea to study this.

-You know, what causes road rage?
+You know, what causes road race?

-People are not nice to one another anymore, and there's too much partisanship in all this.
+People are not nice to one another anymore.

-So this could be a disguised attack, this little survey, on people who have opinions that are willing to express them and blame them for all the ills that uh is in society.
+So this could be a disguised attack, this little survey, on people who have opinions that are willing to express them and blame them for all the ills that is in society.

-Because you know the left would love to do nothing more than shut down people whose opinions they don't want to hear.
+You know, the left would love to do nothing more than shut down people whose opinions they don't want to hear.

-Oh, there's gore.
+Oh, there's Gore.

-I'll tell you, I I can't believe Obama let this happen.
+I can't believe Obama let this happen.

 I cannot believe Obama let Gore endorse him publicly.